QCP: A Practical Separation Logic-based C Program Verification Tool: Integration of development and incremental verification

+Notably, our tool supports incremental verification and simultaneous development of a program and its correctness proof—it operates not only on fully annotated code but also presents intermediate verification results and program states through its VS Code IDE integration and web interface \textsc{Qide}.
+The interested readers could access \url{https://ide.qua.codes} to test it.
+Although the two interfaces differ slightly in layout, they present identical verification information.
+The following explanation will be based on the VS Code IDE version.

-In practice, we achieve full automatic verification for this example.
-Notably, our tool supports incremental verification - it operates not only on fully annotated code but also provides VSCode-based IDE integration.
-The screenshot in Figure~\ref{fig:VSCode} illustrates the intermediate execution state of the \lstinline{sll_free} function (shown in Figure~\ref{fig:sll_free}), with its current assertion state displayed on the right-hand side.
-The green highlights indicate that the preceding code segments have successfully passed basic checks and are ready for symbolic execution to generate VCs.
-This demonstrates how our VSCode plugin enables users to seamlessly integrate verification into their development workflow, supporting real-time validation during coding.
+As shown in the screenshot of Figure~\ref{fig:VSCode}, which corresponds to the \lstinline{sll_free} function in Figure~\ref{fig:sll_free}, the current symbolic state is displayed on the right-hand side.
+To enhance usability for developers with varying levels of expertise, we provide multiple assertion formats that allow users to customize how the current state is visualized and interpreted.
+Such detailed feedback helps users better understand program behavior and the verification process, thereby assisting them in completing annotations—or refining unfinished programs—more effectively.
+Green highlighting indicates code segments that have passed preliminary checks and are ready for symbolic execution to generate verification conditions.
+This demonstrates how our VS Code plugin allows users to seamlessly incorporate verification into their development workflow, offering real-time validation during code writing.

+As for failure scenarios, Figure~\ref{fig:VSCode_fail} illustrates a case in which an incorrect implementation of the \lstinline{sll_free} function leads to a use-after-free error.
+In this situation, symbolic execution fails due to the inability to retain permission for \lstinline{x->next} after the memory has been freed.
+Within the VS Code interface, the affected code segment is highlighted in red on the left, while the right-hand panel displays the error message: “Cannot derive the precondition of Memory Read.”
+It is worth noting that the code in Figure~\ref{fig:VSCode_fail} is not yet complete.
+Even in such cases, QCP is able to provide intuitive and actionable error feedback, assisting users in diagnosing and correcting such faults.

+For those cases that pass symbolic execution but cannot be fully solved automatically, we use yellow highlighting to distinguish them from failure cases.
+The corresponding code lines will be marked in yellow.

+In summary, QCP features an integrated development interface that provides immediate visual feedback during the verification process.
+This significantly enhances the user's understanding of program behavior and proof status, thereby facilitating more efficient annotation writing and error debugging.